akamai/terraform-provider-akamai/docs/resources/property.md

   }
 ```

-You can import Akamai properties using either the `property_id` or a comma-delimited string of the property, contract, and group IDs.
-You'll need to enter the string of ID if the property belongs to multiple groups or contracts.
+You can import Akamai properties using either the `property_id` or a comma-delimited
+string of the property, contract, and group IDs.
+You'll need to enter the string of IDs if the property belongs to multiple groups or contracts.

 If using the string of IDs, you need to enter them in this order: